Add ISP Support to Your Skill Code

 What your skill should do:

-Automatically start requested content or use the requested consumable, for example, "Let's play it now…" or "Here's your hint…" If the user commits to a purchase, make sure you complete their original request.
+Automatically start requested content or use the requested consumable, for example, "Let's play it now…" or "Here's your hint…" If the customer commits to a purchase, make sure you complete their original request.

 Example: